-And what can you do about the way things are going?
+What can you do about the way things are going in the world?
 You may feel powerless.
-But the question before us is not our authority - our clout down at the court house or the state house.
+But the question before us is not our authority - our clout down at the courthouse or the state house.
+It is about our trust in God's power and His love.

 Our learning in this Season after Epiphany - the season of the Light of the world - is that we live and move and have our being in Jesus Christ.
 We are Christ-bearers to the world around us.
 Jesus' authority and glory come to others by our actions and by our words.
-No pressure, right?
-This is our task in this world of woe.
+This is our task in this world of woe: Jesus' teaching, His authority.